la2050/archive/_projects/2015/vida-en-equilibrio-aplicación-móvil-para-el-bienestar-life-in-balance-a-mobile-wellness-application.md

   that is able to assist in recruiting potential participants.
 We will identify partner organizations based on a survey administered by Polar Tech Ed and Consulting, LLC.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Ideally this app will be completed for around $100,000.
-We have 30 years of IT experience, and feel confident that the app can get up and running for around
-  $100,000.
-There may be additional costs involved, and we would like to apply for other grants that focus on chronic disease prevention, such as the National Institute of Health.
-We will look at other funding sources in the private sector such as health startup incubators and venture capital in addition to traditional public health funding methods.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Platform development costs: $60,433.00
-   233 person days of development (7.4 months) at $200.00/day for developers and designers
-   Source: kinvey.com app estimator
-   Salary: $20,000 for PI and CO-PI
-   Fringe costs of 32% of salary: $6,400
-   Video production costs: $10,000 to shoot all DPP curriculum Amazon Web Services backend: $6,000.00 12 months at $500.00 for servers and web hosting
-   $5,000 for program evaluation development
-   $5,000 for pilot participant sites to assist in recruiting program participants
-   $11,000 for office equipment, supplies and software How do you plan to scale the success of your proposal?: >- After implementing the pilot program, we will make adjustments based on the program evaluation.
+How do you plan to scale the success of your proposal?: >- After implementing the pilot program, we will make adjustments based on the program evaluation.
 Once this is completed, we will be offering the program to